onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

 0. Given webcam is connected to the computer
 1. Go through the flow to face capture
-    - browser should ask for enabling the webcam
+    - browser should ask to enable the webcam
 2. Accept the webcam to be used on browser
     - photo capture frame should display preview from webcam
     - user should be able to upload a picture anyway